michellejm/C4SR_Tutorials/CartoMapBoxQGIS.md

 Near the beginning of any project comes the question "what platform/program/language am I going to use to make this great thing?"
 When embarking on a mapping project (where "mapping" is broadly defined to be anything with a spatial component), there are five major platforms to use, Carto (formerly CartoDB), Mapbox, QGIS, ArcGIS, and Google Maps.

 ArcGIS and Google Maps are not covered here.
-Without an institutional license, ArcGIS is prohibitively expensive (and it only runs on Windows computers).
+Without an institutional license, ArcGIS is prohibitively expensive (and it only runs on Windows).
 However, most of what I will say about QGIS applies to ArcGIS.
-Google Maps is not covered either because while Google Maps is a very easy tool to mark locations, users do not have control over what the final product looks like and how information is displayed.
-For academic and journalistic projects, controlling the visual representation of the.
+Google Maps is not covered either because while Google Maps is a convenient tool to mark locations, users do not have control over the visual effects of the final project.

 To get started, we have to ask a few questions to identify the goals of the project.